Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/17-Hough-Transform/README.md

 ### Analyzing Compute Requirements

 Next, use a spreadsheet analysis to assess compute requirements.
-Load the system input parameters on the left side of the spreadsheet shown below and analyze compute parameters on the right side.
+Load the system input parameters on the left side of the spreadsheet and analyze compute parameters on the right side.
 It is useful to tabulate the numbers of processor cycles required by each loop body in the original MATLAB model of the Hough Transform.
-Based on the AI Engine compute capacity of 32 MACs/cycle for `int16` data types, you can process two MACs/pixel per $\theta$ value in real time.
-Based on these vector estimates, the spreadsheet indicates to process 5.7 cycles per pixel to meet the 220 Mpps throughput objective.
-This is equivalent to 45 cycles for the vector processor with its eight lanes SIMD execution.
-The compute bound for the vector processor is high at 5000 Mpps.
-However, assuming an 8-cycle "read-modify-write" instruction to update the histogram tables in the third compute workload, the throughput is limited by the scalar processor to 39 Mpps if using 32 tiles.
-When projected to more tiles, reaching the 220 Mpps target with even 128 tiles is not possible.
+Given an AI Engine compute capacity of 32 MACs/cycle for `int16` data types, you can process two MACs/pixel per $\theta$ value in real time.
+Based on these vector estimates, the spreadsheet indicates to process 5.7 cycles per pixel to meet the 220 MP/s throughput objective.
+This equals 45 cycles for the vector processor with eight-lane single‑instruction multiple‑data (SIMD) execution.
+The compute bound for the vector processor is high at 5000 MP/s.
+Assuming an 8-cycle read-modify-write instruction to update histogram tables, throughput becomes limited by the scalar unit.
+With 32 tiles, throughput reaches only 39 MP/s.
+Even with 128 tiles, reaching the 220 MP/s target is impossible.

 ![figure](images/analyzing-compute.png)

 ### Analyzing I/O Bandwidth Requirements

 The bandwidth analysis for this design is straightforward.
-The input bandwidth is satisfied with a single PLIO.
-The output histogram size per tile is small, and neither an output bandwidth nor latency target is established.
-The computed frame duration is 235 us assuming the given image size and 220 Mpps target throughput.
-A single output PLIO stream can transfer the full histogram result in 1 us; this is less than 1% of the image frame and seems reasonable.
+You satisfy the input bandwidth with a single programmable logic input/output (PLIO).
+The output histogram size per tile is small, and you set no output bandwidth or latency target.
+The computed frame duration is 235 μs assuming the given image size and 220 MP/s target throughput.
+A single output PLIO stream transfers the full histogram result in 1 μs, less than 1% of the image frame.
+This transfer rate is reasonable.

 ![figure](images/analyzing-bandwidth.png)

 ### SIMD / Vectorization

-An important aspect of System Partitioning for AI Engine is to consider how the SIMD vector data path may be leveraged for high performance compute.
-This usually involves investigating strategies for "vectorization" or assigning signal samples to lanes.
+When performing system partitioning for the AI Engine, consider how the SIMD vector data path supports high-performance compute.
+Investigate vectorization strategies or assign signal samples to lanes.
 For the $\rho$ computation of the Hough Transform, a workable scheme involves using `mac16()` intrinsics to process four pixels at a time.

-* In one vector register, four copies of four different $\theta$ values are loaded to allow you to process four $\theta$ values for four different pixels in a single instruction.
-This produces sixteen histogram outputs per cycle and two such computes per loop body are scheduled.
+* In one vector register, load four copies of four different $\theta$ values.
+Process four $\theta$ values for four pixels in one instruction, producing 16 histogram outputs per cycle.
+Schedule two computes per loop body.
-* In a second vector register, load four $(x,y)$ pixel values into lanes aligned properly to their $\theta$ counterparts in the other register.
+* In a second vector register, load four $(x,y)$ pixel values into lanes aligned to their $\theta$ counterparts in the other register.

 ### Solution Synthesis

-Based on the previous spreadsheet analysis, it is anticipated that a 32-tile AI Engine design might be limited to ~39 Mpps throughput due to the read-modify-write updates of the histogram counts on the scalar processor.
-It is difficult to nail down more accurately a means to achieving a 220 Mpps throughput objective from this early analysis.
-Some accurate prototyping work is required on a proposed solution to validate assumptions and obtain more accurate performance projections.
+Based on the spreadsheet analysis, a 32-tile AI Engine design reaches about ~39 MP/s throughput.
+The limitation comes from read-modify-write updates of histogram counts on the scalar unit.
+Perform more accurate prototyping to validate assumptions and obtain performance projections.
+This early analysis cannot nail down a means to achieving 220 MP/s throughput.

-Based on the early spreadsheet analysis work, a Solution Proposal is as follows:
+Based on the early spreadsheet analysis work, a solution proposal is as follows:

 * Assume a 32-tile solution where each tile computes four of the 128 $\theta$ values
 * Each tile uses local tile memory for storage of $\cos$ and $\sin$ LUTs
 * Use the `mac16()` vectorization outlined above operating at four pixels per cycle
 * A 5.1 KB histogram LUT is expected in each tile as predicted from the storage analysis above

-From early spreadsheet work, a throughput limited to ~39 Mpps is anticipated and the target is II=45 for the vectorized compute, but expect performance to be limited by the histogram updates.
+From early spreadsheet work, a throughput limited to ~39 MP/s is anticipated and the target is II=45 for the vectorized compute, but expect performance to be limited by the histogram updates.
 Now code this early prototype to validate and accurately quantify these assumptions.

 The following diagram shows the AI Engine graph view for a single tile of this prototype design.
 All 32 tiles are identical.
 The floor plan view of the composite design is also shown.
-This design was profiled on the given image to tabulate accurately the its throughput performance and to obtain the cycle count performance of each function.
+Profile the design on the given image to tabulate its throughput performance accurately and to obtain the cycle count performance of each function.

 ![figure](images/prototype-aie-design.png)

 ### Partitioning Validation

 Coding up the Hough Transform prototype yields additional insight into the design and a deeper understanding of its performance limitations.
-Indeed, as predicting, the histogram update code (shown below) illustrates the exact "read-modify-write" form anticipated from the start.
+Indeed, as predicted, the histogram update code shows the exact read-modify-write form anticipated from the start.
 It is difficult to identify any means to vectorize it and remove this performance bottleneck.

 ```
 template <int COUNT_NUM>